On Units in Orders in 2-by-2 Matrices over Quaternion Algebras with Rational Center: Preliminaries

-constitutes an homomorphism from $\M_2((\frac{x,y}{\Q}))$ to $M_8(\Q)$.
-The reduced norm is defined as the determinant of the matrix in $M_8(\Q)$.
 As the reduced norm is not handy to work with, we recall the notion of Dieudonn\'e determinant.
 Let $ $ be a matrix in $M_2((\frac{x,y}{\Q}))$.
-We first define the pseudo-determinant $\sigma$ in the following way:
+We first define the pseudo-determinant $\sigma$ as follows:

 Based on this quantity $\sigma$, the Dieudonn\'e determinant of this matrix is defined as